 - A news quiz.
-Along with basic questions about notable local and national news, students will sometimes be asked to give a short opinion or analysis of one major news story or suggest a feature story idea off the news. - A reading assignment from one of the two textbooks. - A class discussion of the week's reading assignment. - An in-class writing drill.
+Along with basic questions about notable local and national news, students will sometimes be asked to give a short opinion or analysis of one major news story or suggest a feature story idea off the news.
+There may also be questions from the week's reading. - A reading assignment. - A class discussion of the week's reading assignment. - An in-class writing drill.
 This could range anywhere from crafting a lede to writing a short feature or opinion piece (on deadline) to simply writing a cogent tweet in response to a news event. - Discussion and review of work produced during in-class writing drill.